Trial drugs

 Drug selection

-To select the first two drugs for this trial, our scientists used an unbiased system to review all published research studies in MND and other neurodegenerative diseases and produced a list of drugs that may slow progression of MND.
-We looked at studies in other neurodegenerative diseases alongside MND studies as neurons may be affected in a similar way in these diseases to MND.
+To select drugs for this trial, our scientists use an unbiased system to review all published research studies in MND and other neurodegenerative diseases and produced a list of drugs that may slow progression of MND.
+We look at studies in other neurodegenerative diseases alongside MND studies, because neurons may be affected in a similar way across different diseases.
+We produce a shortlist of drugs based on how well the studies were conducted, and how effective and safe the drugs were shown to be.

-Next, we produced a shortlist of drugs based on how well the studies were conducted, and how effective and safe the drugs were.
-A group of consultant neurologists then reviewed the shortlisted drugs and decided which were most likely to slow progression of MND alongside being able to be safely taken by people living with the disease.
-The two most promising drugs have been included in the trial.
+A group of consultant neurologists then reviews the shortlisted drugs and decides which are most likely to slow progression of MND, alongside being safe to be taken by people living with the disease.

 Selecting more drugs for trial